Place content here. This is a site-wide alert banner.

 - If you choose this method, you will have to be in contact with Yale PCI Administration (firstname.lastname@example.org) in order to verify the security of your gateway.

 - If you are using a website, you will also have to comply with Yale PCI Administration standards and complete a Security Design Review (SDR).
 This will include providing the IP address of your system and the name of a technical contact.
-Information about completing an SDR can be found at http://its.yale.edu/services/web-and-application-services/security-design-review.
+Information about completing an SDR can be found on the ITS website on the Security Design Review page.

 - Examples of this type of merchant: